-[\1] Types of relationship to the company
+[1] Types of relationship to the company

-- a. person who executes business of the company or a subsidiary - b. person who executes business or a non-executive director of a parent company - c. person who executes business of a fellow subsidiary - d. person/entity for which the company is a major client or a person who executes business for such person/entity - e. major client of the company or a person who executes business for such client
+- a.
+Person who executes business of a listed company or its subsidiary - b.
+Person who executes business or a non-executive director of a listed company's parent company - c.
+Person who executes business of a fellow listed company - d.
+Person/entity for which a listed company is a major client or a person who executes business for such person/entity - e.
+Major client of a listed company or a person who executes business for such client - f.
+Consultant, accounting expert, or legal expert who receives large amounts of cash or other assets other than director/auditor compensation from a listed company - g.
+Major shareholder of a listed company (in cases where the shareholder is a corporation, a person who executes business of the corporation)

-- f. consultant, accounting expert, or legal expert who receives large amounts of cash or other assets in addition to director/auditor compensation from the company - g. major shareholder of the company (in cases where the shareholder is a corporation, a person who executes business of the corporation) - h. person who executes business for a client of the company (excluding persons categorized as any of d, e, or f above) - i. person who executes business for another company holding cross-directorships/cross-auditorships with the company - j. person who executes business for an entity receiving contributions from the company - k. others
+- h.
+Person who executes business for a client of a listed company (excluding persons categorized as d, e, or f above) - i.
+Person who executes business for another company holding crossdirectorships/cross-auditorships with the company - j.
+Person who executes business for an entity receiving contributions from a listed company - k.
+Other